Robert E. Sweeney

 Robert E. Sweeney (November 4, 1924 – June 30, 2007) was a U.S. Representative from Ohio and a son of another former Representative, Martin L. Sweeney.

 Early life

 Sweeney was born in the West Park neighborhood of Cleveland, Ohio and graduated from that city's Saint Ignatius High School.

 He attended Georgetown University in Washington, D.C.; Baldwin-Wallace College in Berea, Ohio; and Cleveland-Marshall Law School in Cleveland, where he studied law despite the discouragement of his father.

+World War II

 Sweeney joined the Army during World War II and served from 1943 until 1946.

+Early career

 In 1951, Sweeney was admitted to the bar and began practicing law in Cleveland, Ohio.
 During his early law career, he served as the assistant director of law for Cleveland from 1951 until 1954.

 He later served as a special to the Attorney General of Ohio from 1958 until 1962.

 Political career

 Sweeney was the Democratic nominee for Attorney General of Ohio in 1962 but was defeated in the general election that November.

 Sweeney was elected as a Democrat in 1964 to an at-large seat to the United States House of Representatives.
 He served just one term, the Eighty-ninth Congress, January 3, 1965 – January 3, 1967.

 After Ohio switched to electing members of Congress by districts beginning in 1966, Sweeney decided to forgo a re-election bid and sought the Attorney General's office an additional time.
 As in 1962, he won the Democratic nomination but fell short in November.
 He then resumed the practice of law.

 Sweeney was appointed in 1976 to an unexpired term on the Cuyahoga County Commission.
 He was subsequently elected to a full term in 1977.
 In 1980, he lost his seat on the commission after losing his bid for re-election.

 During his tenure as a county commissioner, he was a supporter of regional government, helped establish Cuyahoga's public defender's office and the solid-waste district.
 He also was a primary advocate for the renovation of the Playhouse Square Center.